-New Brunswick Public Schools has a total of 1,675 certified teachers and professional support staff members serving the needs of 13 schools.
+New Brunswick Public Schools has nearly 2,000 certified teachers and professional support staff members serving the needs of 13 schools.
 Specifically, there are nine neighborhood elementary schools, a middle school, New Brunswick High School – which features four themed career institutes and two preparatory academies – and the Health Sciences Technology High School for students interested in eventually pursuing healthcare careers.
 In addition, an Adult Learning Center serves the needs of our adult learners and has provided an education to more than 4,000 graduates.

 The District's preschool program has the capacity to serve nearly 1,600 three and four year olds at 13 community childcare centers and seven in-district sites.
 The rich academic experience provided to New Brunswick's students also includes 40 after-school activities, 22 high school-level athletic teams, 11 middle school-level teams, and a comprehensive fine, visual, and performing arts program.